sirkibsirkib/reo_rs_outdated/notes/id_funkiness.md

  | | | | | | | | | | | | | | | | | | | |\ \ \ \ \
  | | | | | | | | | | | | | | | | | | | | \ \ \ \ \
 [port-putters][port-getters][memory-put][memory-get]
+`

+## Another trade-off:
+how to do split the work between the Reo compiler and the reo lib?
+EG: Reo compiler does more work:
++ better runtime performance
++ reo lib is more flexible
+- more unsafe functions in reo lib's API
+- reo compiler is more complex and obtuse

+what does the compiler have to PROBABLY do anyway?
+1. make sure IDs are consecutive eg: {1,6,8} => [0,1,2]

+what would be the best for safety?
+1. reo generates something like: rule!{
+		0 => 1,2,3,4;
+		2 => 2,4;
+	}